 Statement

-Annie Seaton has held numerous Gallery Director positions in Southern California, and is currently Consulting Gallery Director for the Kopeikin Gallery since 2015.
-In addition, Annie Seaton is a Kipaipai mentor and fellow, and on the Advisory Board of stARTup Curatorial as well as a passionate fine art photo collector and member of Photo Art Collectors LA (PACLA).
+Annie Seaton has held numerous Gallery Director positions in Southern California, and is currently Founder of Zeitgeist Curatorial an online art gallery and marketplace as well as Gallery Director at Large for the Kopeikin Gallery since 2015.
+In addition, Annie Seaton is a Kipaipai mentor and fellow as well as a passionate fine art photo collector.
+Born in Toronto, Canada she received her BA from Mills College and lives in Sherman Oaks, CA.

 Installation, Large Photo Quilt, Hauoli, MOAH, Lancaster